MichalKacprzak99/jarvis/README.md

     jarvis = Jarvis()
     jarvis.start()
 ```
- This will run jarvis and you will be able to enjoy your own voice assistant.
+ This will run jarvis, and you will be able to enjoy your own voice assistant.
- If you wanna have access to feature which give you weather in specific city
+ If you want to have access to feature which give you weather in specific city
  you have to do two things:
   1. Go to https://openweathermap.org/api and create own api key/
   2. Create .env file in the same folder as your main.py file and create environment variable like this